Totomosic/The-Multiplication/README.md

-##The Multiplication<br>
+#The Multiplication
-2D Game made in python2 using pygame loosely based on The Division
+2D Game made in Python2 with pygame.<br>
+Loosely based off The Division.<br>
+Created in 2015